AlibabaCloudDocs/oss/intl.en-US/API Reference/Object operations/Basic operations/CopyObject.md

 ## Billable items

 -   Each time when you call the CopyObject operation, fees are incurred for a GET request to the source bucket and a PUT request to the destination bucket.
--   Storage usage of the destination bucket is increased when you call the CopyObject operation.
+-   The storage usage of the destination bucket increases when you call the CopyObject operation.
 -   If you call the CopyObject operation to modify the storage class of an object by overwriting the object, corresponding fees are incurred.
 For example, if you call CopyObject to convert an IA object to a Standard object by overwriting the IA object 10 days after the IA object is created, you are charged for the entire minimum storage period of 30 days.
 For more information about storage fees, see [Storage fees](/intl.en-US/Pricing/Billing items and methods/Storage fees.md).

 ## Request structure